 September 30th, 1963: Bob Kennedy, who will do talk and public affairs, joins WBZ.
-His award-winning show called “Contact”, made it’s debut on September 30th, 1963 and featured a wide range of celebrities– from politicians to authors to the day’s biggest newsmakers– appear on it.
+His award-winning show, called “Contact,” made its debut on September 30th, 1963 and featured a wide range of celebrities – from politicians to authors to the day’s biggest newsmakers.
 The call-in number is Algonquin 4-5678.
 “Contact” remains on the air during most of the decade.

-1964: The WBZ airstaff is Carl deSuze in the morning, followed at 9:30 by Dave Maynard, then Jay Dunn at 12:30, Jefferson Kaye at 3:30, and after a news and information block at 6pm, Contact, and 8:05 Bruce Bradley.
+1964: The WBZ air staff is Carl DeSuze in the morning, followed at 9:30 by Dave Maynard, then Jay Dunn at 12:30, Jefferson Kaye at 3:30 and, after a news and information block at 6pm, Contact then, at 8:05, Bruce Bradley.
 Overnight is Dick Summer.
 During the folk music craze, Jefferson Kaye does a popular Sunday night show called “Hootenanny.”

 September 1964: Gary LaPierre joins the news staff, with his first assignment to spend 24 hours with The Beatles.